 Nimble Training (Learning!)
 Models

-Self-Directed Achievement
+Self-Directed Achievement (SDA)

-Informal learning approach between a supervisor and a staff member with a weekly process where the staff member sets a goal, the supervisor provides 1 scheduled hour to achieve it, and both meeting for 15 minutes at the end of the week to review and plan the following week.
+Structured, informal learning approach between a supervisor and a staff member with a weekly process where the staff member sets a goal, the supervisor provides 1 scheduled hour to achieve it, and both meet for 15 minutes at the end of the week to review and plan the following week.

 During their weekly 15-minute meetings: